 Naturally, my sports obsession had me locked in on the Summer Games in Munich.
 These were the first Olympics where Roone Arledge and ABC really hit on the up-close-and-personal approach.

 Those Olympics were huge.
 Mark Spitz won a bunch of gold medals.
 Olga Korbut thrilled the world with her feats.
 Great stuff.

 Then on Sept.
 5, 1972, I awoke to hear the news from Jim McKay that something terrible had happened in … Continue Reading

 Regarding the NCAA’s announcement, since this is a sports media site, I’ll discuss the TV aspect:

 Make no mistake, when the Big Ten added Penn State as its 11th school in the early 1990s, a major component was television.
 The addition of the school delivered the large Eastern TV market to the conference.
 It led to marque match-ups with Joe Paterno’s Nittany Lions going up against Michigan, Ohio State, Wisconsin, not to mention attractive non-conference games against Alabama, etc.

 Penn State’s presence then gave the conference a wide enough national footprint to launch the wildly successful Big Ten Network.

 The Big Ten will continue to cash in on a TV deal with ESPN that runs through 2016-17, and the BTN isn’t going anywhere.

 But both of its broadcast outlets will feel the pain of the NCAA’s sanctions.
-Gone for many years is the idea of … Continue Reading
+Gone for many … Continue Reading

 Ah, what might have been for NBC and the U.S. Open.
 Imagine the rating if Tiger Woods actually had resembled Tiger Woods Sunday.
 Instead, his brutal start had him on the missing person’s report during the meat of the coverage.